maxammann/maplibre-architecture/Upgrading-from-Mapbox-Maps-SDK-for-iOS-v3.7.x-to-v4.0.x.md

 The `MGLStyle.localizesLabels` property has been replaced by an `-[MGLStyle localizeLabelsIntoLocale:]` method that applies the same effect.
 See [this guide](https://www.mapbox.com/help/change-language/#mapbox-maps-sdk-for-ios) for more details.

-The SDK no longer supports 32-bit simulators, such as the iPhone 5 and iPad 2 simulators.
-The SDK continues to support 32-bit devices, but note that the minimum iOS deployment version will increase to iOS 9.0 in a future release.
+~~The SDK no longer supports 32-bit simulators, such as the iPhone 5 and iPad 2 simulators.
+The SDK continues to support 32-bit devices, but note that the minimum iOS deployment version will increase to iOS 9.0 in a future release.~~ 32-bit simulator support was temporarily restored in v4.0.1 for CocoaPods compatibility, but it will be removed at some point in the future along with 32-bit device support.

 If you have any questions, please [contact Mapbox’s support team](https://www.mapbox.com/contact/support/).